samuelroland/prjs/README.md

 - `2024-05-22` -> `2024-06-12`: a group of 3 students: [@samuelroland](https://github.com/samuelroland), [@CamilleKoestli](https://github.com/CamilleKoestli) and [@GuilhermePintodac](https://github.com/GuilhermePintodac) developed the original version for a WEB course lab.
 They released and presented the project on the last day.
 See `presentation` folder for more details.
 [See the project at the time of the lab's release 364366f905b61449da6a1bc5f8744a02037337e4](https://github.com/samuelroland/prjs/tree/364366f905b61449da6a1bc5f8744a02037337e4)
 - `2024-06-18`: reupload of the private repository publicly on GitHub under `samuelroland/prjs`, to develop further changes in preparation of the WEB exam on the 2024-06-21.
 The project is in waiting of school approval to release it under a Free license.
 We might move the repository on Codeberg at the same time if it makes sense.
 The project might be used the next semester (S2 2024) by our teacher.
-- `2024-08-17`: [@samuelroland](https://codeberg.org/samuelroland) released the first version on [npmjs.com](https://www.npmjs.com/package/prjs).
-Before this, he continued to fix a few bugs, implement a partial list system, add a build system, try to write some automated tests, and write a CHANGELOG.md.
+- `2024-09-12`: [@samuelroland](https://codeberg.org/samuelroland) released the first version on [npmjs.com](https://www.npmjs.com/package/prjs) under `@delibay/prjs` (because `prjs` name conflicts with a squatting package `prjs`).
+PRJS is going to be migrate to Delibay's Git organisation on codeberg.org later, so releasing it under this name makes sense.
+Before the release, he continued to fix a few bugs, implemented a partial list system, added a build system, tried to write some automated tests, and wrote a CHANGELOG.md.

 ### Presentation
-You can see our slides for the lab release in [`presentation`](presentation/README.md)
+You can see our slides for the lab release in [`presentation`](presentation/README.md) made with [Slidev](https://sli.dev)

 ### Contribution
 This project is not opened to contributions until we can apply a free software license.
 But you can contribute to the exos repository [samuelroland/WEB-training](https://github.com/samuelroland/WEB-training) !